CLOSE SEARCH

 From negotiating the terms to ensuring you fully understand the possible risks, we ensure your position is protected as strongly as possible.

-From a Landlord’s perspective, requiring a new tenant to take a commercial premises lease on a full repair and insuring (FRI) basis is usually the preferred option.
+From a Landlord’s perspective, requiring a new tenant to take a commercial premises lease on a full repair and insuring (FRI) basis is often the preferred option.

-The starting point is to understand that you do not have to agree an FRI lease.
-If the Landlord won’t budge on the principle that the lease must be full repair, options include :
+The starting point is to understand that you do not have to agree the terms offered.
+If the Landlord won’t budge on the principle that the lease must be full repair, be prepared to negotiate hard.
+Options include :

 Insisting that full repair relates to internal areas only - so, instead of an FRI lease, you agree an Internal Repairing Lease (IRL)

-Insisting on a full and detailed schedule of condition - agreed on at the time of the lease
+Insisting on a full and detailed schedule of condition - agreed on at the time of the lease.
+Tenants are also well advised to commission a detailed survey of the condition of key aspects of the building including mechanical and electrical condition.

 Negotiate a maximum cap on overall liability